 That's progress, he said.

 The proliferation of modern technologies was queried by a rail passenger, on a different radio programme.
-She still had the small cardboard ticket her grandfather used for return journey from London Euston to Fintown, in the west Donegal Gaeltacht.
+She still had the small cardboard ticket her grandfather used for a return journey from London Euston to Fintown, in the west Donegal Gaeltacht.
 He went to Euston Station, bought the ticket from a person at a ticket booth, received his small token of carriage, boarded trains that made good connections, crossed the Irish Sea by ferry, boarded more trains, enjoying further, straightforwardconnections and arrived safe and sound at his home place, Baile na Finne.
 He was able to make his emigrant’s return on the same ticket, just as seamlessly.

 The woman explained that she could not make such a journey now.
 There is no train from Fintown, with onward rail and sea connections to Euston.
 There are buses, each ticketed separated, so she would end up with a sheaf of paper or a mix of paper and digital imprints on her mobile phone (which she would have to keep charged and linked to the internet, should she have a problem).
 The days of the tidy through-ticket are over.